 At the time of writing (1 July 2021), there is a Bill before the Senate that relates to consumer leases and payday loans (i.e. small amount credit contracts).
 For more information, see ‘National Consumer Credit Protection Amendment Bill 2019’ in ‘Consumer leases‘.

 Medium amount credit contracts

 According to section 204(1) of the NCC, a ‘medium amount credit contract’ is similar to a small amount credit contract, save that the credit limit is at least $2001 and not more than $5000, the term of the contract is at least 16 days but not longer than two years, and the consumer’s obligations under the contract can be secured.

 Since 1 July 2013, a medium amount credit contract cannot have an annual cost rate higher than 48 per cent (s 32A NCC).
 The method for calculating the annual cost rate is set out in section 32B of the NCC.
 However, in addition to this amount, an establishment fee of up to $400 may be charged (s 32B NCC).

 Before taking out a payday loan, consumers should speak to a free, community based financial counsellor about managing their debts or alternative funding options.
 These may include hardship variations for bills, energy relief grants, emergency assistance, Centrelink advances, and low-interest loan schemes (see Chapter 5.4: Financial counselling services).

-If a consumer has entered into a payday loan, they should consider whether the lender has complied with its obligations (see ‘Unjust contracts’, above) and decide whether a complaint to a dispute resolution scheme is warranted.
+If a consumer has entered into a payday loan, they should consider whether the lender has complied with its obligations (see ‘Unjust contracts’ in ‘Varying, re-opening and terminating credit contracts‘) and decide whether a complaint to a dispute resolution scheme is warranted.